Scottish Fold Cat

 60%

 With just one look at the adorable Scottish Fold cat, it’s easy to see how this breed got its name!
-Not only are these kitties cute beyond compare, the breed is a family friendly one.
-Scottish Fold cats get along well with kids and other pets including friendly felines and well behaved dogs.
+With their folded ears and sweet expressions, these family-friendly cats are cute beyond compare.
+Scottish Fold cats get along well with kids and other pets, including friendly cats and well-behaved dogs.

 Gentle and playful, Scottish Fold cats are less rambunctious than many other breeds.
 They are happy to spend time simply enjoying your company, and they're likely to follow you throughout the house as you complete your daily routine.

 If you're someone who is looking for a cat that likes to converse, consider a Scottish Fold.
-With far quieter voices then many other vocal breeds including the Siamese, these cats can develop quite an interesting vocabulary, which still use to express themselves and chat to you about everything from the level of food in their dish to the fact that it's time for you to wake up in the morning.
+Some vocal breeds like the Siamese are quite loud, but the Scottish Fold's voice is much quieter.
+These cats can develop quite an interesting vocabulary, which they use to express themselves and chat to you about everything from the level of food in their dish to the fact that it's time for you to wake up in the morning.
 Talk to a Scottish Fold, and you can expect quite a bit of chatter in return.

 About the Scottish Fold Cat